johngrahamreynolds/holographic_tensor_networks/tensor_networks/README.md

 # Example Tensor Networks

 This directory contains a variety of examples implementing various tensor networks.
 As discussed in [Evenbly and Vidal's review](../references/EvenblyVidal_TensorNetsAndGeometry.pdf), the geometric structure of a tensor network state can be classified as either *physical* or *holographic*.
-We partition this section of examples accordingly.
+We partition this section accordingly and connect each class to related algorithmic and geometric perspectives elsewhere in the repo.

 ## Physical Geometry